maelys-mcardle/snowflake/README.md

 03 00 01            ;; Output BANK @01
 ```

-To learn how to write code in Snowflake, see the documentation in the
+To learn how to write code in Snowflake, see the [documentation directory][3].
-[docs][3] directory.
-To see code for other programs written in Snowflake,
+To see code for other programs written in Snowflake, see the [samples directory][4].
-see the [samples][3] directory.

 [1]: https://www.maelys.bio/
 [2]: docs/interpreter.md